Theragus/theragus/readme.md

 Private Stuff:

-- 26
 - living/working in BY/Germany
 - loves gaming, mainly Old-School or Retro (Super Metroid, Dead Cells, Hollow Knight, Pokemon)
-- questions about Cloud/Azure/Office 365?
-Send me a DM on Slack or Teams on my work address.
-Or to just say hi!

 work related projects over at https://github.com/toowoxx